AlecApp/SREHomework/README.md

 I'm wondering if it might be better to create IAM roles instead of creating security groups to filter traffic.
 If I use IAM roles, I could still access the instances myself if needed while also restricting traffic to the required sources.
 Something to consider?

 ## Current State of Project
 The Dockerfile seems to be ready.
 The docker-compose.yml is returning errors that may or may not be related to it.
 The Terraform config is 90% done.
 It lacks polishing and the CloudWatch/SNS hooks.
+Also needs a final, clean test run.